Enterprise-CMCS/macpro-quickstart-serverless/README.md

 ### Pre-Requisites

 - valid short-term access keys for your AWS account pasted in your terminal window
+- stage names must be less than 27 characters

 ```
 # from root directory of project